 - See if any of the pictures they used come up under another name.

-Do not put personal information on a social media profile that could lead someone to locate you without your permission such as:
+Do not put personal information on a social media profile that could lead someone to locate your child without your permission such as:

 - Home address.